xbeat/Machine-Learning/README.md

 Introduction to Aggregate and Transform Functions in Apache Spark

 Apache Spark is a powerful distributed computing system that provides a wide range of functions for data processing and analysis.
 Among these, aggregate and transform functions are essential tools for manipulating large datasets efficiently.
 This presentation will explore these functions, their applications, and how to implement them using PySpark, the Python API for Apache Spark.

+## Hyperbolic Tangent (Tanh) Activation Function in Python

+Introduction to Hyperbolic Tangent (Tanh) Activation Function

+The Hyperbolic Tangent (Tanh) is a popular activation function in neural networks.
+It's an S-shaped curve that maps input values to output values between -1 and 1.
+Tanh is often preferred over the logistic sigmoid function because it's zero-centered, which can help in certain neural network architectures.

 ## Detecting and Mitigating Model Drift